Mentor Protégé Program

 - Assistance/training regarding professional licensing and certifications

-- Joint Venture Agreements and/or subcontracting opportunities identified for existing and future contracts.
+Joint Venture Agreements and/or subcontracting opportunities for existing and future contracts.

 Mentor Termination Procedures (Agreement Termination Clause)

-- Participants shall consent and hold harmless Dallas Independent School District, its employees, officials and board of trustees from and against all claims from any person, which arises out of or is related to participation in this Mentor/Protégé Program
+Participants shall consent and hold harmless Dallas Independent School District, its employees, officials and board of trustees from and against all claims from any person, which arise out of or is related to participation in this Mentor/Protégé Program.